← My Learning Podcast

 Sarah

 Thanks for having me, Sarah.
-This book completely changed how I approach cross-cultural consulting.
+This book literally changed how I work with global teams.

 Sarah